WDYL (search engine)

 What Do You Love (WDYL) was a metasearch engine from Google.
 The main purpose of WDYL is to get more of what you love by searching across numerous Google products with one click.
-The search is censored with search words deemed inappropriate by Google resulting in the user being redirected to the WDYL page for kittens with an image of a rainbow in the background.
+The search is censored with search words deemed inappropriate by Google, resulting in the user being redirected to the WDYL page for kittens with an image of a rainbow in the background.
 The service is now inactive, with the URL resulting in a 404 response.
+This discontinuation reflects the dynamic nature of Google's service offerings, where they frequently test, iterate, and sometimes retire various projects based on user engagement and strategic focus.